NicoBrnr/PythonDataAnalysisProject/README.md

 In fact, the main goal of the dataset is trying to **predict the exact number of comments in the next day under a Facebook publication**.

-To do so, I have tried different models, everything is explain in the report.
+To do so, I have tried **different models**, everything is explain in the report.

-For the conclusion, non of the model that I have tested can be considered as good, maybe except for the KNNRegressor one.
+**For the conclusion**, non of the model that I have tested can be considered as good, maybe except for the KNNRegressor one.
 Indeed, we still get a high RMSE, which is probably caused by the too few samples where the output is different from 0.
 The KNNRegressor model will tend to surestimate the number of comments under a post.

+**To launch the API**, you need to run the app.py application in background.
+I’m using Anaconda, so from the Anaconda Prompt I’m running the app.py, click on the URL and everything work !